AsynchronousAI/cobalt/Examples.md

 }
 // All of these macros shown are real C macros that are used in the C preprocessor
 // We do not reccomend using macros for fetching the OS or Device, use device.info(), device.os, or ffi.os instead
+// There are hundreds of macros and all are fully supported in lxx
 ```

 ## Vector3